jackmoore/colorbox/README.md

 ### Version 1.3.4 - December 5 2009
 Files Changed: jquery.colorbox.js/jquery.colorbox-min.js

-* Event delegation is now used for elements that ColorBox is assigned to, rather than individual click events.
+* Event delegation is now used for elements that Colorbox is assigned to, rather than individual click events.
-* Additional callbacks have been added to represent other stages of ColorBox's lifecycle.
-Available callbacks, in order of their execution: onOpen, onLoad, onComplete, onCleanup, onClosed These take place at the same time as the event hooks, but will be better suited than the hooks for targeting specific instances of ColorBox.
+* Additional callbacks have been added to represent other stages of Colorbox's lifecycle.
+Available callbacks, in order of their execution: onOpen, onLoad, onComplete, onCleanup, onClosed These take place at the same time as the event hooks, but will be better suited than the hooks for targeting specific instances of Colorbox.
 * Ajax content is now immediately added to the DOM to be more compatible if that content contains script tags.
 * Focus is now returned to the calling element on closing.
 * Fixed a bug where maxHeight and maxWidth did not work for non-photo content.
 * Direct calls no longer need 'open:true', it is assumed.
-Example: `$.fn.colorbox({html:'<p>Hi</p>'});`
+Example: `$.colorbox({html:'<p>Hi</p>'});`

 ### Version 1.3.3 - November 7 2009
 Files Changed: jquery.colorbox.js/jquery.colorbox-min.js

-* Changed $.fn.colorbox.element() to return a jQuery object rather the DOM element.
+* Changed $.colorbox.element() to return a jQuery object rather the DOM element.
 * jQuery.colorbox-min.js is compressed with Google's Closure Compiler rather than YUI Compressor.

 ### Version 1.3.2 - October 27 2009
 Files Changed: jquery.colorbox.js/jquery.colorbox-min.js

-* Added 'innerWidth' and 'innerHeight' options to allow people to easily set the size dimensions for ColorBox, without having to anticipate the size of the borders and buttons.
+* Added 'innerWidth' and 'innerHeight' options to allow people to easily set the size dimensions for Colorbox, without having to anticipate the size of the borders and buttons.
 * Renamed 'scrollbars' option to 'scrolling' to be in keeping with the existing HTML attribute.
 The option now also applies to iframes.
 * Bug fix: In Safari, positioning occassionally incorrect when using '100%' dimensions.
 * Bug fix: In IE6, the background overlay is briefly not full size when first viewing.
-* Bug fix: In Firefox, opening ColorBox causes a split second shift with a small minority of webpage layouts.
+* Bug fix: In Firefox, opening Colorbox causes a split second shift with a small minority of webpage layouts.
 * Simplified code in a few areas.

 ### Version 1.3.1 - September 16 2009